Cross Reference: See § 210.480, Leaving Animals In Vehicles.

 Which are trained to assist persons with impaired sight, hearing or other disability and are not at large when accompanying the person they are trained to assist.
 Full and equal access to all public facilities and transportation shall be allowed to such animals accompanying disabled persons.

-A person commits the ordinance violation of animal abuse when a person:
+A person commits the offense of animal abuse when a person:

-Intentionally or purposefully kills an animal in any manner not allowed by or expressly exempted from the provisions of this Chapter;
+Intentionally or purposely kills an animal in any manner not allowed by or expressly exempted from the provisions of this Chapter;

-Purposely, intentionally or recklessly causes injury, suffering, or pain to an animal;
+Purposely or intentionally causes injury, suffering, or pain to an animal;

 Overworks or overloads an animal, or drives or works an animal unfit to work; or

-Having ownership or custody of an animal knowingly fails to provide adequate care or adequate control.
+Having ownership or custody of an animal knowingly fails to provide adequate care, which results in substantial harm to the animal.

 - ADEQUATE CARE